Autonomous Issue Resolver: Towards Zero-Touch Code Maintenance: Graph construction pipeline

 \begin{itemize} \item Extract variable declarations, assignments, and function definitions, \item Identify function calls and their arguments, \item Recover control-flow constructs for guard extraction. \end{itemize}

 Custom Tree-sitter queries (in \texttt{.scm} files) define language-specific patterns for these elements~\cite{treesitter}, but the downstream DTG schema is language-agnostic.
 Rather than directly exposing the full internal graph of these tools to the LLM, we project only the data-state and transformation information needed for DTG navigation.
-We use a \texttt{neo4j} graph database as persistent storage and efficient indexing over node and edge attributes.
+A \texttt{neo4j} graph database is used as persistent storage and efficient indexing over node and edge attributes.